Crime in El Salvador: History of violence in El Salvador

 Many of those who had relocated to Los Angeles during the war as refugees became involved in gang violence.
-During this time, the U.S. War on Drugs and anti-immigrant politics had been popularized.
+During this time, the U.S. war on drugs and anti-immigrant politics had been popularized.
 Following these sentiments, the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 was passed, which called for deportation of "immigrants--documented or undocumented--with criminal records at the end of their jail sentences".
-Throughout the years following, thousands of Salvadorans had been deported back to El Salvador.
+In the years following, thousands of Salvadorans were deported back to El Salvador.
 Gangs that had originated in Los Angeles, namely Mara Salvatrucha and Barrio 18, were spread transnationally through this process.

+In 2012, El Salvador saw a 41% drop in crime compared to 2011 figures due to what the Salvadoran government called a gang truce.
+In early 2012, there were an average of 16 killings per day.
+In late March, that number dropped to fewer than five per day.
+On April 14, 2012, for the first time in over three years, there was a day with no killings in the country.
+There were 411 killings in January 2012.
+In March, the number was 188, more than a 40% reduction in crime.
+The truce ended in 2014, with the murder rate subsequently rising again.

+El Salvador homicides

+In recent years, the homicide rate of El Salvador has plummeted drastically, both before and since the 2022 Salvadoran gang crackdown.
+In 2024, El Salvador reported a homicide rate of 1.9 per 100,000 people, a figure lower than any other Latin American country.
+This rate represents a 98% decrease in nine years.

 Gangs

-M-18 and MS-13 are the largest and most notorious in El Salvador.
-M-18 is also known as 18th Street and MS-13 as Mara Salvatrucha.
-M-18 was formed in the 1960s by Mexican-American youth in the Rampart neighborhood of Los Angeles, California."
-The 18th Street gang, originating in Los Angeles, has proliferated in San Salvador.
-The Mara Salvatrucha is a rival gang.
+Mara 18 and MS-13 are the largest and most notorious in El Salvador.
+Mara 18 is also known as 18th Street and MS-13 as Mara Salvatrucha.
+18th Street was formed in the 1960s by Mexican-American youth in the Rampart neighborhood of Los Angeles, California."

+El Salvador's gang violence has reached a very concerning place in terms of its country's safety.
+The MS-13 and Barrio 18 are involved in extortion, human trafficking, narco-activities, and violence.
+MS-13 and Barrio 18 are powerful gangs that have great control over citizens in El Salvador causing people to feel fear and displacement.
+The targets of the gangs are young men that are going through a hard time and don’t have as many possibilities available to them.

 Gangs and violence

 Gangs contribute to the generally high levels of social violence in El Salvador.
 They engage in various serious criminal acts which terrorize and paralyze society.
 Homicide and extortion are the most publicized crimes.
 There are different forms of violence constructed in El Salvador such as political, gender, and structural violence.
 Women and children have been particular targets of violence, torture, and abuse.
+Gangs engage in sex trafficking in El Salvador as an alternative source of profit to drugs.